 Learning how to make $13,127 a week for a small $37 investment sounds like a great deal right?

-The low price is just a dangling carrot designed to get you inside the member’s area so they can start to push more expensive upsells on you and make as much money out of you as possible.
+The low price is just the dangling carrot to get you inside the member's area so they can push the more expensive upsells and make as much money out of you as possible.

 - Upsell 1: 24/7 Wealth 2.0 – $197